-Expand the Project Tasks grouping – you should see the names you assigned work to in the report.
+- Expand the Project Tasks grouping – you should see the names you assigned work to in the report.

-> - Click on the circled-i report header and then the Reporter tab to expose the Reporter Tools ribbon.
+- Click on the report title and then the Reporter tab to expose the Reporter Tools ribbon.

-> - Click the Email button on the Reporter ribbon and email the report to yourself.
+- Click the Email button on the Reporter ribbon and email the report to yourself.

-> Project Management Note: The ability to email reports on demand (as in this exercise) or to email reports on a pre-determined schedule, is a major aid in collaborating and communicating with Team Members, Stakeholders and Senior Executives.
+Project Management Note: The ability to email reports on demand (as in this exercise) or to email reports on a pre-determined schedule, is a major aid in collaborating and communicating with Team Members, Stakeholders and Senior Executives.
 Typical reports that are setup on a weekly schedule include: ‘My Work’ to Team Members; ‘Overdue Work’ to Project Managers; and ‘Project Status Reports’ to Senior Executives.
 It is possible to setup these emails from the User Interface.To learn more, click here.
 We will also learn more about this feature in a later guide.

-> Project Management Note: In an earlier exercise, we easily added and updated many projects to a single list (called the Projects Tracker) in the Project Office.
+Project Management Note: In an earlier exercise, we easily added and updated many projects to a single list (called the Projects Tracker) in the Project Office.
 In this exercise we added a new project to the same Project Office by creating a new site.
 All of these projects now report to the same Project Office (as we will see in the next Exercise).
 This is a classic example of how customers can start quick with the BrightWork Project Office and evolve as needed and as ready.

-> Project Management Note: If you need to refresh your memory on certain aspects of BrightWork, or need to get your team members or stakeholders up to speed with BrightWork, you should use the BrightWork Help.
+Project Management Note: If you need to refresh your memory on certain aspects of BrightWork, or need to get your team members or stakeholders up to speed with BrightWork, you should use the BrightWork Help.
 The Help is located on the right-hand side of the screen.
 It contains not only documentation for every feature in BrightWork, but also FAQ’s and videos so you and your organization can quickly master BrightWork and make your projects successful.